IN THE NEWS

 One of these celebrations is a collaborative tribute album, which was recorded by a quartet of great musicians: Will Johnson of Centro-Matic, Jay Farrar of Son Volt, Anders Parker of Varnaline, and Jim James from My Morning Jacket (who went by his pseudonym Yim Yames for this project).

-Woody, Jesus and Occupy Wall Street Read the article/ by Shane Claiborne
+Woody, Jesus and Occupy Wall Street Read the article / by Shane Claiborne

-Voices of Oklahoma Feature on Woody Guthrie Nora Guthrie shares her reflections of her famous father in this interview recorded Oct.
+Nora Guthrie shares her reflections of her famous father in this interview recorded Oct.
 7, 2010.
 Click here to listen

-special guests Sarah Lee Guthrie & Johnny Irion
+Wilco performs "California Stars" with special guests Sarah Lee Guthrie & Johnny Irion

-Guthrie Documentary Rolls On Back in 1941, famed folk singer Woody Guthrie lived in Portland for about a month, but he generated some of his most memorable songs, including "Roll on, Columbia."
+Back in 1941, famed folk singer Woody Guthrie lived in Portland for about a month, but he generated some of his most memorable songs, including "Roll on, Columbia."

 Later this month, 70 years later, a documentary film about Guthrie's time in Oregon will be brought to the big screen.
 "Roll on Columbia: Woody Guthrie and the Columbia River Songs" will be premiered at 6:30 p.m.
 April 26 at the McMenamin's Edgefield Pub, 2126 S.W.
 Halsey St., Troutdale.